Afrika_Marokko_Sidi_beach

 Published on March 26, 2026

 Essaouira is a charming coastal city on the Atlantic Ocean known for its relaxed atmosphere, fresh sea breeze, and atmospheric medina.
 The city is characterized by narrow streets filled with white houses with blue accents.
-It is a delightful place to stay for a few days, making it a must-visit during your trip through Morocco.
+It is a lovely place to stay for a few days, making it a must-visit during your trip through Morocco, even if you are not taking an extensive road trip.

 How do you get there?